 Residents of the Magdalen Islands once made their livings in the fishing and whaling industries.
 Today the population continues to decline as students leave the island to continue with higher education and no longer return to make a living.
 The island only survives due to the tourist industry, which has a very short season.
 These, islands along with the other four above-mentioned-destinations, are well worth a traveler’s visit.

-When You Travel The Mighty St. Lawrence River
+When You Travel the Mighty St. Lawrence River

 I enjoyed traveling the Saint Lawrence River and visiting Quebec City, Tadoussac, the Saguenay Fjord, the Reford Gardens, and the Magdalen Islands.
 The tour with Adventure Canada is indeed a tour of a lifetime.
+You can also find out about other cruise options on Wander With Wonder.

-As is common in the travel industry, the writer was provided with accommodations, meals and tours for the purpose of review.
+As is common in the travel industry, the writer was provided with accommodations, meals, and tours for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.